Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 \subsection{Three-body: basics}

-The Hamiltonian operator in the {\schro} equation is $H_{sr} = H_0 + V$\footnote{Here, we intend to make a distinction between the Hamiltonian in the {\schro} equation and the effective Hamiltonian to be used later for studying emulators within the Faddeev framework.}, with $H_0$ as the kinetic energy operator in the center of mass frame, $V \equiv \sum_{i = 1}^4 V_i$, $V_{i=1,2,3}$ as the pair-wise interaction with $i$th particle as the spectator, and $V_{4}$ as the three-body force.
+The Hamiltonian operator in the \schro equation is $H_{sr} = H_0 + V$, with $H_0$ as the kinetic energy operator in the center of mass frame, $V \equiv \sum_{i = 1}^4 V_i$, $V_{i=1,2,3}$ as the pair-wise interaction with $i$th particle as the spectator, and $V_{4}$ as the three-body force.
 The notations in Ref.~\cite{Glockle:1983} are followed loosely here.
 All the interactions are separable, with Gaussian-like form factors.
 The two-body interaction is the same as the interaction discussed in Sec.~\ref{sec:two-body}.
 The system has been studied previously in Ref.~\cite{Zhang:2021jmi} for a different purpose.

-We work in the Faddeev framework to solve the {\schro} equation.
-Therefore, we deal with the Faddeev equations and their solutions, known as Faddeev components, in emulator development and high-fidelity benchmark calculations.
-It will be interesting to study the equivalence between the current emulation approach and the approach directly based on the {\schro} equation in the future.
+I work in the Faddeev framework to solve the \schro equation.
+Therefore, I deal with the Faddeev equations and their solutions, known as Faddeev components, in emulator development and high-fidelity benchmark calculations.
+It will be interesting to study the equivalence between the current emulation approach and the approach directly based on the \schro equation in the future.